Caribbean Studies Forum

 Theme: Coping with Crises (not limited to Covid-19) in the Caribbean (CCC).

-Due to constraints from the pandemic, the conference will be conducted virtually.
+Due to constraints from the pandemic, the conference was conducted virtually.

 If you have any questions, feel free to email either Prof. Deena (deenas@ecu.edu) or his assistant, Kelli Macomber (macomberk19@students.ecu.edu).